 Sando Tech Listed by thegentlemen Ransomware Group

 On February 26, 2026, Japanese machinery manufacturer SANDO TECH, Inc. appeared on the leak site operated by the ransomware group known as thegentlemen.
-The company, which develops, designs, manufactures and sells industrial testing machines, repair services and consumable parts, had internal files exfiltrated during a ransomware incident.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or business records were stored in the compromised systems could now be at risk.
+The company, which develops, designs, manufactures and sells industrial testing machines, repair services and consumable parts, is claimed to have had internal files exfiltrated during a ransomware incident.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or business records were stored in the compromised systems could now be at risk.

 Public reporting indicates that SANDO TECH was listed on the thegentlemen ransomware leak site on February 26, 2026.
 The data taken consists of internal files exfiltrated after the attackers gained access to the company’s network.
 No confirmed total of affected individuals has been released, and the precise contents of the leaked files have not been independently verified by third parties.
 The company’s public profile shows it serves businesses that require high-performance testing equipment and related support services.